 - Eye Scream: In "3 Years Ago", Bloody Mary finds Sam's eyes sufficiently reflective to use as a portal.
 She doesn't damage them, though.
-He does bleed from them when she turns her power on him.
+He bleeds from them when she turns her power on him.

 - Kick the Dog: Max Miller's father is even more of a bastard in this version by virtue of killing Max's dog.

-- Mythology Gag: In the anime version of "What Is and What Should Never Be", a photo shows that Dean is a fireman.
-He wasn't one in the live action version of that episode, but mentioned wanting to be one in the live action "Devil's Trap".
+- In "What Is and What Should Never Be", a photo shows that Dean is a fireman.
+He wasn't one in the live-action version of that episode, but mentioned wanting to be one in the live-action "Devil's Trap".

-- Our Vampires Are Different: They even have one difference from the vampires in the original show, namely that they can have kids who become vampiric around puberty.
+- Our Vampires Are Different: They even have a difference from the vampires in the original show, namely that they can have kids, who become vampiric around puberty.

-- Pragmatic Adaptation: Most episodes that are taken whole cloth from the live action show, such as "The Alter Ego" ("Skin") and "Moonlight" ("Heart"), have at least one change to them to help maintain suspense and the plot twists.
+- Pragmatic Adaptation: Most episodes that are taken whole cloth from the live-action show, such as "The Alter Ego" ("Skin") and "Moonlight" ("Heart"), have at least one change to them to help maintain suspense and plot twists.

 - Real Song Theme Tune: Naoki Takao's Cover Version of "Carry On Wayward Son" by Kansas is the credits theme.

 - For the English DVD Release, the original version was used to replace the cover version, and all of the guitar solos are the DVDs menu music.
 Justified because it was released through the same channels as the main series (Warner Bros, etc), and they had the licence from it that they could use.